Corentin Moutet: 2016: Turning Pro, Two Futures titles

 The season began in February with Moutet attempting to qualify for the Cherbourg Challenger.
 He won his first round match against third seed Lorenzo Giustino, but fell in the second round to Maxime Authom of Belgium.

 Moutet saw action in three Futures events in March.
 At France F5, Moutet defeated three seeded players en route to the second final of his career, where he lost to Raymond Sarmiento of the United States in straight sets.
 Two weeks later, he attempted to qualify for the Saint-Brieuc Challenger, but fell in the second round to Edward Corrie.

 From April to July, Moutet participated in seven Futures events in France, Croatia, and Italy, advancing to two quarterfinals.

 Absent from play in August, he returned in September at the Ukraine F4 event.
 Seeded sixth, Moutet advanced to the semifinals after dropping only four games.
 In the semifinals, he faced top seed Lukas Mugevičius.
 After winning the first set in a tiebreak, Moutet sealed the win in quick fashion, taking the second set 6–0 to advance to the third final of his career.
-Facing seventh seed Leon Schutt in the final, Moutet wasted no time in capturing his first Futures title, taking the match.
+Facing seventh seed Leon Schutt in the final, Moutet wasted no time in capturing his first Futures title, taking the match in straight sets.

 At his next event, Croatia F8, the unseeded Moutet took home the second title of his career.
 En route, Moutet defeated eighth-seeded Filipp Kekercheni in the first round, top-seeded Riccardo Bellotti in the semifinals, and fifth-seeded Nino Serdarusic in the final.

 Two weeks later, Moutet was granted a wildcard into both the singles and doubles at the Brest Challenger.
 In singles, he advanced to the second round, where he lost to second seed Lukáš Lacko in straight sets.
 In doubles, partnering Grégoire Jacq, he advanced to the quarterfinals.
 The next week, Moutet competed at the Norway F2 event, advancing to the quarterfinals.

 November brought the end of the season for Moutet.
 He competed at the Mouilleron-le-Captif Challenger as a wildcard, where he lost in the first round to Alex de Minaur.
 His final event was Egypt F33.
 Seeded sixth, he lost in three sets to Piotr Matuszewski.

 Moutet finished the year ranked No. 529.